mjs513/TeensyOpenMV/README.md

 I designed custom break out board for the T3.5 so it would fit on a Arduino Mega type foot print with a custom IO board where I break out where i can mount Arduino break out boards.
 In this case i use a Adafruit Motor Shield V2 to control the motors and a breadboard shield to hold a Adafruit TSL2561 light sensor.

 If the camera can not see an edge, can happen if it gets too close to walls the obstacle avoidance algorith Tuses a modified vfh/bubble alogithm is the camera can not detect edge which relies on the VL53 sensor to get distances.

+Source Code and this readme is found on the TeensyOpenMV github page: https://github.com/mjs513/TeensyOpenMV

 Here are a couple of screen shots of the rover: